 The RTI team is comprised of members of the Cheyenne-Eagle Butte High School.
 The classroom teachers at C-EB High School will initiate referrals for students to participate in specific interventions; academic or behavioral.
 Response to Intervention team (aka MTSS, TAT) meets regularly to assist teachers in identifying students in need of Tiered RTI.
 This team meets weekly to assist struggling students with interventions.
 E.A.G.L.E Center Placement team meets bi-monthly to prioritize students for placement at the alternative learning center.

-The Cheyenne-Eagle Butte School offers a learning disabilities program and a gifted program for the students in need of those services.
-For more information on these programs, please contact the Principal.
+The Cheyenne-Eagle Butte School offers programming to support those with special needs and a gifted program for the students in need of those services.
+For more information on these programs please contact the Principal.